SPECIALITIES OF KENYA BIRDING TOUR: DETAILED ITINERARY

 Kenya: Day 1 Our Kenya Specialities birding tour begins around midday at Nairobi Wilson Airport.
 From there we will take a flight to Lamu airport on Manda Island on Kenya’s Indian Ocean coast, where we will stay overnight.
 Lamu itself is an old port town on adjacent Lamu Island, founded many centuries ago by Arab traders.

 Our main purpose in coming here is to see a very special bird, the recently-described Black (or Manda) Boubou, a restricted-range endemic species which occurs only in coastal Kenya and Somalia, and which cannot be seen further south in Kenya.
-Other good birds at Manda are the restricted-range Eastern Black-headed Batis, Bare-eyed Thrush and the near-endemic Scaly Babbler.
+Other good birds at Manda are the range-restricted Dodson’s Bulbul and Eastern Black-headed Batis, Bare-eyed Thrush and the near-endemic Scaly Babbler.

-Kenya: Day 2 After some early morning birding on Manda Island, we will travel southwards to Malindi and on to nearby Watamu for a four nights stay at a comfortable resort situated right on the Indian Ocean shore.
-We will make some birding stops en route.
+Kenya: Day 2 After some early morning birding on Manda Island, we will travel southwards to Malindi and on to nearby Watamu for a three nights stay at a comfortable resort situated right on the Indian Ocean shore.
+We will make some birding stops en route, for the near-endemic Violet-breasted Sunbird in particular.

 The famous Arabuko-Sokoke Forest can be divided roughly into three main vegetation belts, each with its attendant specialities.
 We shall ensure that we sample them all so that we can find as many of the specialities as possible.